sfilippone/psblas3/README.md

 ## Installing

-To compile and run our software you will need the following prerequisites (see also SERIAL below):
+  To compile (using configure/make/make install) and run our software you will need the following prerequisites (see also SERIAL below):

-1. A working version of MPI
+  1. A working version of MPI.

 2. A version of the BLAS; if you don't have a specific version for your platform you may try ATLAS available from